edgehog-device-manager/edgehog/doc/pages/user/system_models.md

 - Handle: a machine friendly identifier for the System Model (e.g. "e-bike-v2").
 A valid handle must begin with a lowercase letter followed by any number of lower case letters, numbers or dashes (`-`).
-- Hardware type: the Hardware Type that is used for this system model.
-As illustrated in [core concepts](core_concepts.html), each System Model is associated with exactly one Hardware Type.
+- Hardware type: the [Hardware Type](core_concepts.html#hardware-type) that is used for this system model.
+  Each System Model is associated with exactly one Hardware Type.
 - Part numbers: the Part Numbers for this System Model.
 Each System Model can have one or more Part Numbers associated with it, and Devices will be associated with a System Model based on the Part Number they declare to implement.